Dedication. Transparency. Results.

 - Pregnancy - The Pregnancy Discrimination Act of 1978 amended Title VII to outlaw discrimination based on pregnancy.

 These classes are federally protected from employment discrimination.
-If you believe you have been treated unfairly in the workplace due to what is mentioned above, do not hesitate to speak with a workplace discrimination lawyer near you in Tampa at Justice Litigation Associates PLLC.
-Call (800) 219-1324 for a Free Consultation!
+If you believe you have been treated unfairly in the workplace, contact a workplace discrimination attorney in Tampa at Justice Litigation Associates PLLC.

-What Characteristics Are Protected Under Florida Employment Discrimination Law?
+Characteristics Protected under Florida Employment Discrimination Law

 - Marital Status